 Addding scraps regularly gives the happy bacteria some fresh food to consume and enough insulation to keep the process warm.

 5. Turn your pile

 Using a shovel or pitchfork, turn your pile every week or two to make sure your materials are blended and working together.

 Too little moisture will slow the decomposition process, while too much will leave you with a slimy mess.

-Don’t have a backyard?
-Baltimore City has its own compost pick-up service available to both homes and businesses.
+Don’t have a back yard?
+Baltimore has its own compost pickup service available to homes and businesses.